Maximum cut

-For a graph, a maximum cut is a cut whose size is at least the size of any other cut.
+In a graph, a maximum cut is a cut whose size is at least the size of any other cut.
 That is, it is a partition of the graph's vertices into two complementary sets S and T, such that the number of edges between S and T is as large as possible.
 Finding such a cut is known as the max-cut problem.

 The problem can be stated simply as follows.
 One wants a subset S of the vertex set such that the number of edges between S and the complementary subset is as large as possible.
 Equivalently, one wants a bipartite subgraph of the graph with as many edges as possible.

 There is a more general version of the problem called weighted max-cut, where each edge is associated with a real number, its weight, and the objective is to maximize the total weight of the edges between S and its complement rather than the number of the edges.
 The weighted max-cut problem allowing both positive and negative weights can be trivially transformed into a weighted minimum cut problem by flipping the sign in all weights.